-Our virtual school experience will deliver creative and inspiring lessons to your child, ensuring they continue to learn against their normal curriculum, whilst staying healthy and safe at home.
+Our virtual school experience delivers creative and inspiring lessons to your child, ensuring they continue to learn as much as possible of their curriculum, while staying healthy and safe at home.
 As well as allowing teachers to make sure students stay on track, our virtual school experience is about providing rich learning opportunities, so our students are ready to return to campus when the time is right.
 From PE lessons to music practice, science experiments to algebra problems, you'll be amazed at what your child can do from home!